abhijeetbhosale15/Lets-learn-system-administration/README.md

 # Lets-learn-system-administration
-In this repo you will find all basics of linux.
-This tutorial contains collapsible section to access particular topic.
-Please click on bullet infrot of the topic to deep dive into it.
+##### In this repo you will find all basics of linux.
+This tutorial contains collapsible section to access particular topic, hover over the topic and click on it to deep dive into it.

- ## Topic covered
+ ## Topics covered:
 <details>
   <summary><h3>Linux file system</h3></summary>